DiscoverCCRI/RoverAPI/examples/example1.md

 ```
 #!/user/bin/env python3
 ```
-Every script you write will contain this [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), which lets the computer know which type of interpreter to use when running scripts as executables.
+Every script we write will contain this [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), which lets the computer know which type of interpreter to use when running scripts as executables.
 <p>&nbsp;</p>